dzhng/ss-ios/README.md

 ========================

 Includes iOS implementation of the SocketStream protocol (in Stream.m) and Engine.io protocol (in Socket.m).
-Will read / store SocketStream SessionID, auto-reconnect when disconnected, and make RPC / PubSub calls
+Will read / store SocketStream SessionID, watchdog timer / activity timer, auto-reconnect when disconnected, and make RPC / PubSub calls

 To connect to localhost:9002, just run: